yochannah/carpentries.org/_posts/2020/12/Carpentries-Online-Workshops.md

 We are looking to update the Recommendations for Teaching Carpentries Workshops Online again in early 2021.
 With this update we hope to outline an example structure for an online workshop that draws upon the existing recommendations, offering a simpler template for those who don’t want to make every choice about workshop format on their own.
 We will also be revisiting options to improve accessibility in our online workshops.
 We will continue to update our new Bonus Module to support certified Instructors in teaching online, and will incorporate some online teaching advice into planned updates to our core Instructor Training curriculum as well.
 Further, in the new year, we are planning to explore if the move to online workshops has changed instructors’ motivation to teach or experience in workshops.

-Also look out for the following:
+You can also look out for the following:

 - Implementation of new privacy and/or security policies which pertains to the impact on things like recording Zoom calls and sharing instructor/learner data (includes but is not limited to online workshops).
 - We will continue to collect feedback and investigate options to expand our scaffolds to support online workshops